 Cade Cunningham has arrived

 Halfway through the season, the NBA might as well have begun filling out the shipping label to send the Rookie of the Year trophy to the house of Cleveland Cavaliers big man Evan Mobley.
-After a, however, Cunningham quickly turned things around and has finished with a flourish, making a strong case to take home the honor for first-year players.
+After a dismal start to the season, however, Cunningham quickly turned things around and has finished with a flourish, making a strong case to take home the honor for first-year players.
 In 20 games after the All-Star break, Cunningham averaged 21.1 points, 6.5 assists and 5.7 rebounds per game, while shooting 46 percent from the field.
 He’s continued to be a streaky 3-point shooter, but his control of the offense has presented itself to end the season.

 Cunningham has also consistently stepped up in big games against big opponents, showing the competitiveness Detroit needs from the player it hopes will be the alpha for years to come.
 Cunningham scored 34 points on 5-for-11 3-point shooting in a close loss to Kevin Durant and the Brooklyn Nets at the end of March, then followed that with 27 points in a win over Joel Embiid and the 76ers two days later.

 “When you got a 6-7 point guard, I mean, it’s a good start, you know?”
 Durant said after playing against Cunningham.
 “Somebody that can wreck a whole defensive game plan with his size, his talent, his skill.
 So it’s a great start.”